-- 1) Are approved as a Fannie Mae or Freddie Mac seller/servicer in good standing (if originating conventional loans); - 2) Are approved as an FHA mortgage originator (if originating FHA loans); - 3) Are approved as a VA mortgage originator (if originating VA loans); - 4) Are approved as a USDA mortgage originator (if originating USDA loans); - 5) Have an office physically located in North Carolina that has originated residential mortgages for at least one year (if not in-state for 1-year, then 6 months in-state and be approved and in good standing with another state HFA); - 6) Originate, process, underwrite, close and fund the loan; - 7) In compliance with applicable minimum capital requirements imposed by federal banking laws and regulations; - 8) Are not under supervisory control of, or subject to, enforcement proceedings by federal banking regulators with respect to any violations or alleged violations of federal banking laws or regulations; - 9) Have a net company asset worth of \$1,000,000 (may be subject to change); - 10) Have executed a Lender Participation Agreement, and maintain a closed loan volume of ten NCHFA products within the calendar year; and
+- 1) Are approved as a Fannie Mae or Freddie Mac seller/servicer in good standing (if originating conventional loans); - 2) Are approved as an FHA mortgage originator (if originating FHA loans); - 3) Are approved as a VA mortgage originator (if originating VA loans); - 4) Are approved as a USDA mortgage originator (if originating USDA loans); - 5) Have an office physically located in North Carolina that has originated residential mortgages for at least one year (if not in-state for 1-year, then 6 months in-state and be approved and in good standing with another state HFA); - 6) Originate, process, underwrite, close and fund the loan; - 7) In compliance with applicable minimum capital requirements imposed by federal banking laws and regulations; - 8) Are not under supervisory control of, or subject to, enforcement proceedings by federal banking regulators with respect to any violations or alleged violations of federal banking laws or regulations; - 9) Have a net company asset worth of \$1,000,000 (may be subject to change); - 10) Have executed a Lender Participation Agreement, and maintain a closed loan volume of twelve NCHFA mortgage loans within the calendar year; and

-- 11) Complete a lender training session with Agency staff (required).
-Webinars are available for Operations staff.
-Loan officers must attend in-person training before originating any NCHFA products. - 12) Loan officers located out-of-state are not allowed to participate in the program.
+- 11) Complete annual lender training session with Agency staff (required).
+Loan officers must attend the 3-hour Lets Make Home Happen training before originating any NCHFA products. - 12) Loan officers located out-of-state are not allowed to participate in the program (unless located in a border county to NC).